SOUTH DAKOTA

 (1865), Hartford Beach

 A trading post operated by Moses Moreau and Solomon Robar.
-Located at Linden Beach two miles south of Mooers' Post.
+Located at Linden Beach two miles downstream (southeast) of Mooers' Post.

 Buffalo Lake Post

-A fur trade post on the east-side of Buffalo Lake, operated by Joseph Brown.
-Sold to the American Fur Co. in 1846.
+A fur trade post on the east side of Buffalo Lake, operated by Joseph Brown.
+Also known as Joseph Brown's Post (1).
+Sold to the American Fur Co. in 1846 after the lake went dry.

 (1864 - 1889), near Lake City

-A Federal fort built after the Sioux Uprising in Minnesota.
+A Federal fort built after the Dakota Sioux Uprising in Minnesota.
 Originally called Fort Wadsworth until 1876, renamed to avoid confusion with the fort in New York City, NY.
-It had two blockhouses.
-Many of the buildings were restored in the 1930's.
+It had two log blockhouses (one has been reconstructed).
+Many of the stone buildings were restored by the W.P.A. in 1936.
+Became a state park in 1959.
 Admission fee.
+A state marker is on SD 10 north of the park.

 (1822 - 1828), near Frederick